14shivangi/terraform-guide/04 - STEP/provisioners.md

-# Certainly, let's delve deeper into the `file`, `remote-exec`, and `local-exec` provisioners in Terraform, along with examples for each.
+# Certainly, let's go deeper into the `file`, `remote-exec`, and `local-exec` provisioners in Terraform, along with examples for each.

 1. **file Provisioner:**

-   The `file` provisioner is used to copy files or directories from the local machine to a remote machine.
+  -  The `file` provisioner is used to copy files or directories from the local machine to a remote machine.

-   This is useful for deploying configuration files, scripts, or other assets to a provisioned instance.
+  -  This is useful for deploying configuration files, scripts, or other assets to a provisioned instance.

    Example: